NetworkBlockDevice/nbd/doc/proto.md

 ### Transmission

-There are two message types in the transmission phase: the request, and the response.
+There are two message types in the transmission phase: the request, and the reply.
+The phase consists of a series of transactions, where the client submits requests and the server sends corresponding replies, with a single reply message per request, and continues until either side closes the connection.

+Replies need not be sent in the same order as requests (i.e., requests may be handled by the server asynchronously).
+Clients SHOULD use a handle that is distinct from all other currently pending transactions, but MAY reuse handles that are no longer in flight; handles need not be consecutive.
+In each reply, the server MUST use the same value for handle as was sent by the client in the corresponding request.
+In this way, the client can correlate which request is receiving a response.

+#### Request message

 The request message, sent by the client, looks as follows: